concur/developer.concur.com/api-reference/direct-connects/hotel-service-2/Search.markdown

 | *DistanceMax* | N | NumericStringLength1to16 | Attribute indicating the distance from a reference point for Preferred (Corporate) hotels. |
 | *UnitOfMeasureCode* | Y | NumericStringLength1to16 | The unit of measure in a code format.
 Refer to OpenTravel Code List Unit of Measure Code (UOM).
 Concur uses "1" for miles, "2" for kilometers. |

-Move this to use cases and define a scenario where there is no DistaneMax specified

-Given the following example: <RadiusDistance="5"DistanceMax="30"UnitOfMeasureCode="2"></Radius>Out of 100 returned hotels in response from Hotel Supplierfirst 10 hotels are Most Preferredhotels from 30 km radius.
-Next 10 hotels are Preferredhotels from 30kmradius.Other 80 hotels are hotels with no preference within the 5km radius.
-Note: The preference level is defined by the HotelPreference element in the TPA_Extensions, which is outlined below

 **StayDateRange**